dandelionclock/user-submitted-posts/readme.txt

 Enable visitors to submit posts and images from the front-end of your site.
 Many features including anti-spam security, content restriction, and more.

+== Added features ==

+1. Cloudflare Turnstile has been added as an alternative to Google reCaptcha

+2. AI Summary has been added using Deepseek-chat

+3. Repurposed Custom Field 1 to Post Excerpt

+4. Added extra fields to email alerts (%%custom_checkbox%%, %%category%%, %%tags%%, %%ai_summary%%)

 == Description ==